 Moissac is located 413.8 kilometres (258.6 miles) along the traditional Chemin de Saint-Jacques path.

-My preferred route follows the variante from Figeac through the Célé valley which increases the distance to 434.7 kilometres (271.7 miles)—a twenty-five day walk from the starting point of Le Puy-en-Velay.
-Read more to learn all you need to know about both routes.
+My preferred route follows the variante from Figeac through the Célé valley which increases the distance to 434.7 kilometres (271.7 miles)—a relaxed 25-day walk from the starting point of Le Puy-en-Velay, but if you are pressed for time, Moissac can be reached quite comfortably in 19 days without sacrificing any of the highlights.

 If you prefer to set your own agenda, I share the steps I take to plan my itinerary on any long-distance walk (using the Chemin de Stevenson as a case study).